3mma-mack/Riboviz-honours/add-new-dataset.md

 **Identify the new species you want to study**

-First step is to pick a species to study. https://www.ncbi.nlm.nih.gov/genome/ contains the genomes of over 60,000 organsims and can provide links to external resources focussing of individual species, for example; *Saccharomyces* has the https://www.yeastgenome.org/ and *Schizosaccharomyces pombe* has https://www.pombase.org/ listed as externaml resources.
+First step is to pick a species to study. https://www.ncbi.nlm.nih.gov/genome/ contains the genomes of over 60,000 organsims and can provide links to external resources focussing of individual species, for example; Saccharomyces has the https://www.yeastgenome.org/ and schizosaccharomyces pombe has https://www.pombase.org/ listed as externaml resources.

 **Create a genus folder in example-datasets**